-- b) Language usage with the purpose of acquiring basic prohibitiney. - c) Culture with the purpose of understanding cultural values and using the knowledge to communicate more acceptably.
+- b) Language usage with the purpose of acquiring the basics of the language. - c) Culture with the purpose of understanding cultural values and using the knowledge to communicate more acceptably.

 Upon completion of this module, students should be able to do the following: